trekhleb/machine-learning-experiments/README.md

 source .virtualenvs/experiments/bin/activate.fish
 ```

-ℹ︎ To quit an environment afterwards just run a `deactivate` command in terminal.
+To quit an environment afterwards just run a `deactivate` command in terminal.

 ### Install dependencies